2023 Most Popular Funeral & Mortuary Science Associate Degree Schools

 Mortuary Science majors at AAMI take out an average of $26,190 in student loans while working on their Associate Degree.

-The in-demand associate degree programs at Dallas Institute of Funeral Service helped the school earn the #5 place on this year’s ranking of the most popular funeral and mortuary science schools in the United States.
-Located in the large city of Dallas, Dallas Institute of Funeral Service is a private not-for-profit college with a fairly small student population.
+Out of the 66 schools in the United States that were part of this year’s ranking, Dallas Institute of Funeral Service landed the # 5 spot on the list.
+Located in the city of Dallas, Dallas Institute of Funeral Service is a private not-for-profit school with a small student population.

 About 71% of the students majoring in mortuary science at the school are women while 29% are male.